deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

   dnsPolicy: ClusterFirstWithHostNet
 ```

-After enabling the HostNetwork of deepflow-server, you need to configure agent-group-config to switch the port requested by deepflow-agent to deepflow-server:
+After enabling HostNetwork for deepflow-server, you need to configure agent-group-config to switch the ports used by deepflow-agent to request deepflow-server:

 ```yaml
 proxy_controller_port: 20035 # The deepflow-server controller listens on the port.
 The default port is 20035
 analyzer_port: 20033 # The deepflow-server ingester listens on the port.
 The default port is 20033
 ```

-# Integrate with Existing Grafana
+# Integrate with an Existing Grafana

-## Download and Install Plugins
+## Download and Install the Plugin

-DeepFlow supports integration with existing Grafana.
-It is recommended to use version 9.0 or above, with the minimum supported version being 8.0.
-Currently, DeepFlow's plugins are undergoing certification.
-Before the certification is completed, you need to configure Grafana to allow loading unsigned plugins:
+DeepFlow supports integration with an existing Grafana.
+Grafana 9.0 or above is recommended, with a minimum supported version of 8.0.
+Currently, DeepFlow's plugin is undergoing certification.
+Before certification is complete, you need to configure Grafana to allow loading unsigned plugins:

 ```ini
 [plugins]
 allow_loading_unsigned_plugins = deepflow-querier-datasource,deepflow-apptracing-panel,deepflow-topo-panel,deepflowio-tracing-panel,deepflowio-deepflow-datasource,deepflowio-topo-panel
 ```

-Download the plugin installation package:
+Download the plugin package:

 ```
 curl -O https://deepflow-ce.oss-cn-beijing.aliyuncs.com/pkg/grafana-plugin/stable/deepflow-gui-grafana.tar.gz
 ```

-Extract the downloaded plugin to the Grafana plugin directory, such as `/var/lib/grafana/plugins`, and restart Grafana to load the plugin:
+Extract the downloaded plugin to the Grafana plugin directory, e.g., `/var/lib/grafana/plugins`, and restart Grafana to load the plugin:

 ```bash
 tar -zxvf deepflow-gui-grafana.tar.gz -C /var/lib/grafana/plugins/